OSSystemsEmbeddedLinux/ossystems-embedded-linux-platform/modifying-platform.md

 <project remote="github" revision="master" name="MyOrganization/meta-example" path="sources/meta-example"/>
 ```

 So we'll add a remote called `github`, that we declared on `remote` element.
-The revision will be set to `master`, as the default revision of the manifest is `kirkstone`.
+The revision will be set to `master`, as the default revision of the manifest is `nanbield`.
 The path to the organization and repository is `MyOrganization/meta-example`.
 Finally, the path destination is `source/meta-example`, where the `meta-example` will be cloned.
 So, when Repo parse it, it will clone from `https://github.com/MyOrganization/meta-example` into `source/meta-example` directory.

 ### Adding a layer to setup-environment